Chevrolet Aveo: Marketing and production

-Chevrolet markets the new Aveo under the Chevrolet Sonic nameplate in the Americas, Japan, Middle East, South Africa and several Southeast Asian markets.
-In Australia and New Zealand, it was sold as the Holden Barina until stocks ran out in early 2019.
-In Europe, it retained the "Aveo" name, although sales ended there in 2014 as the Chevrolet brand was discontinued in Europe.
+Chevrolet marketed the second generation Aveo as the Chevrolet Sonic in the Americas, Japan, Middle East, South Africa and several Southeast Asian markets.
+In Australia and New Zealand, it was marketed as the Holden Barina until early 2019.
+In Europe, it retained the "Aveo" name, with sales ending in 2014, subsequent to Chevrolet's discontinuation in Europe.

-The North American-spec Sonic was available as a 4-door sedan or five-door hatchback.
-It comes with a 1.8-liter inline-four producing 135 hp and 125 lbft torque, or a 1.4-liter turbo inline-four producing 138 hp and 148 lbft torque.
+The North American-spec Sonic was available as a 4-door sedan or five-door hatchback with a 1.8-liter inline-four producing 135 hp and 125 lbft torque, or a 1.4-liter turbo inline-four producing 138 hp and 148 lbft torque.
 The 1.8-liter engine uses one of few cast-iron block with timing belt; the 1.4-liter turbo engine uses a timing chain to drive the camshafts.
-The 1.8-liter inline-four is mated to a standard five-speed manual or six-speed automatic transmission, while the 1.4-liter turbo has a six-speed manual transmission.
-The Sonic is, notably, the only car in its class to be assembled in America.
-For the 2015 model year, the US Sonic added OnStar, a 1.4-liter turbo engine that became standard on LTZ models, and a new exterior color, Blue Velvet.
+The 1.8-liter inline-four used a standard five-speed manual or six-speed automatic transmission, while the 1.4-liter turbo used a six-speed manual transmission.
+The Sonic was, notably, the only car in its class assembled in America.
+For the 2015 model year, the US Sonic added OnStar, a 1.4-liter turbo engine that became standard on LTZ models, and an exterior color, Blue Velvet.

-On August 2, 2011, the Sonic had entered production at Orion Assembly, with the first cars arriving at dealerships in October.
-The Sonic was the only subcompact car sold in North America that was built in the United States.
+On August 2, 2011, the Sonic entered production at Orion Assembly, with the first cars arriving at dealerships in October.

-The Sonic used a water-based "three-wet" paint process that eliminates the need for a primer bake oven; this reduced the paint shop footprint by 10%, and used 50% less energy per vehicle painted.
-Chevy was the first US automaker to use this process.
+In an industry first, the Sonic used a water-based "three-wet" paint process that eliminated the primer bake oven; reducing the paint shop footprint by 10%, and using 50% less energy per vehicle.

 The Bolt (based on a different platform) joined the Aveo/Sonic on the Orion assembly line in 2016, at a combined rate of 90,000 per year.